gr82morozr/codereview/README.md

   - Stop processing lines once a line with a valid timestamp > TO_TIMESTAMP is encountered.
   - Remove lines matching any CONTENT_EXCLUDE_REGEXP_PATTERN.

-After processing each file, the script prints the file name and the original vs. filtered line counts.
+After processing each file, the script prints the file name along with the original vs. filtered line counts.
 If no content remains after filtering, no output file is created.
+Additionally, while processing each file, progress (percentage of file bytes processed) is updated on the same line; once finished, that line is replaced with the file summary.
 Finally, the total processing time is printed.
 """